fqd511/background/README.md

 // install it in your project
 npm install @digvan/background

-// in you project,'id' is for the element you want to render background for, 'dynamicParticle' is from a effect list below import background from "@digvan/background"
+// in you project,'canvas-id' is canvas element id, 'dynamicParticle' is from a effect list below import background from "@digvan/background"

-background('id').render('dynamicParticle')
+background('canvas-id').render('dynamicParticle')

 ```